 Extending Your Stay at Machu Picchu

 After the Inca Trail trek, many visitors love to stay longer at the iconic Machu Picchu.
 They want to explore the ancient citadel more.
-There are many , like climbing Huayna Picchu or Machu Picchu Mountain for amazing views.
+There are many things to do, like climbing Huayna Picchu or Machu Picchu Mountain for amazing views.

 Visitors also enjoy seeing the Inca Bridge or checking out the town of Aguas Calientes.
 It’s at the base of Machu Picchu.
 Some people choose to spend an extra night in Aguas Calientes.
 This gives them more time to experience the wonder of Machu Picchu before heading back to Cusco.